syncfusion-content/blazor-docs/blazor/datagrid/column-validation.md

 ### Validate complex column using data annotation attribute

-You can perform validation for complex data binding columns using [ValidateComplexType](https://docs.microsoft.com/en-us/aspnet/core/blazor/forms-validation?view=aspnetcore-5.0#data-annotations-validator-component-and-custom-validation) attribute of data annotation.
+You can perform validation for complex data binding columns using the [ValidateComplexType](https://docs.microsoft.com/en-us/aspnet/core/blazor/forms-validation?view=aspnetcore-5.0#data-annotations-validator-component-and-custom-validation) attribute of data annotation.

 In the following sample, you can use the `ValidateComplexType` attribute for the EmployeeName class and display custom message in the "First Name" column using the `RequiredAttribute` of data annotation.